Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 - Two sets of guidelines worth Googling: Web Content Accessibility Guidelines & Web Accessibility Initiative-Accessible Rich Internet Applications Suite
 - WCAG gives guidelines for AA- and AAA-level accessibility

 ---
+## **P**erceivable
+## **O**perable
+## **U**nderstandable
+## **R**obust

+^ More specifically
+WCAG Principles of accessibility

+^ At the most basic level, users must be able to process and perceive information.
+They need to be able to operate websites and applications with a variety of tools.
+If users can perceive and operate a website, that doesn't mean they can understand it.
+Understandable websites use clear, concise language and offer functionality that is easy to comprehend.
+And users pick their own mix of technologies.
+Within limits, websites should be robust enough to work well-enough across platforms, browsers, and devices to account for personal choice and user need.

+---